TalkAboutMath/TalkAboutMath.github.io/README.md

 ----------------------------------

-Four Color Theorem:
+# Four Color Theorem:

 Have you ever wondered: “if I colored maps for a living, what is the least number of colored crayons I would need to do my job?”

 If yes (or even if you haven’t), then the four color theorem is for you!!
 The four color theorem revolves around a simple statement:
-You can color any map with at most four colors .
+You can color any map with at most four colors.

 <img src="https://i2.wp.com/geoawesomeness.com/wp-content/uploads/2017/12/Four-color-map-2.png?resize=1119%2C671&ssl=1">